 Sadly, my staff photographer accidentally switched the camera from “Auto Focus” to “Manual Focus” without realizing she had done so … and so, instead of some epic shots of Daddy Vader and Zan Skywalker engaged in a deadly lightsaber battle, we have this blurry batch of shit:

 Also not to be missed is this blurry shot of Daddy Vader and daughter, the latter of whom felt compelled to quickly throw on her Snow White costume.

 This would have been a great one, too:

 Oh well, at least we can plan on getting some better shots the next time I dress up in the suit … which should happen roughly never again.

 When I finally stripped off the costume, Zan looked at my soaking-wet gray running shirt (which I wore along with a pair of spandex running pants, because there was no way in hell my flesh was going to touch the inside of that thing), he was all, “Whoah!
 I can’t believe how sweaty you are!
 Why did you do that, Daddy?”

 “Dress up in that costume for two hours!”

 “Why did I do it?”
 I replied, somewhat maniacally.
 “I did it for you!
 For your school!
 Pretty awesome, huh?
 Aren’t I a great guy?
 What a lucky boy you are to have a Daddy like me, eh?
 Now come here; I’m gonna hug you just like this!”

-He wasn’t interested in hugging my sweaty, stench-covered ass … but I’m hopeful that, when he reads this someday, he’ll be appreciative of the crazy shit I did in order to be the cool dad.
+He wasn’t interested in hugging my sweaty, stench-covered self … but I’m hopeful that, when he reads this someday, he’ll be appreciative of the crazy shit I did in order to be the Cool Dad.